-As such the XIV gains value based on VIX Futures fair value math and contango.
-So long as spot VIX is low and contango high, there is no limit to how high XIV can go.
-And vice versa, there is no limit to how low VXX can go.
+As such the SVXY gains value based on VIX Futures fair value math and contango.
+So long as spot VIX is low and contango high, there is no limit to how high SVXY can go.
+And vice versa, there is no limit to how low VIXY can go.

-While the VXX is advertised to the general public as "portfolio insurance" product, it is anything but.
+While VXX are advertised to the general public as "portfolio insurance" product, it is anything but.

 Due to contango, the VXX may not rise when the market falls down.
 If contango is high and the market is slowly grinding down, the VXX will lose money daily.

 More often than not, the VXX will contribute significant percentage losses to your portfolio.

 Unless you are a day trader with volatility expertise, you should avoid investing or trading in VXX or other long volatility products (like VIXY).